Capybara

-guinea pigs and rock cavies, and it is more distantly related to the agouti, the chinchilla, and the nutria.
-The capybara inhabits savannas and dense forests, and lives near bodies of water.
-It is a highly social species and can be found in groups as large as one hundred individuals, but usually live in groups of 10–20 individuals.
-The capybara is hunted for its meat and hide and also for grease from its thick fatty skin.
+Together with the lesser capybara, it constitutes the genus Hydrochoerus.
+Its other close relatives include guinea pigs and rock cavies, and it is more distantly related to the agouti, the chinchilla, and the nutria.

+The capybara is a highly social species that usually lives in groups of 10–20 individuals, but can be found in groups as large as 100.
+It is hunted for its meat and hide and for grease from its thick fatty skin.

 Etymology

 Its common name is derived from Tupi ka'apiûara, a complex agglutination of kaá (leaf) + píi (slender) + ú (eat) + ara (a suffix for agent nouns), meaning "one who eats slender leaves", or "grass-eater".
 The genus name, hydrochoerus, comes from Greek ὕδωρ (hýdor "water") and χοῖρος (choíros "pig, hog") and the species name, hydrochaeris, comes from Greek ὕδωρ (hýdor "water") and χαίρω (chairo "feel happy, enjoy").

 Classification and phylogeny

-The capybara and the lesser capybara both belong to the subfamily Hydrochoerinae along with the rock cavies.
+The capybara and the lesser capybara are both rodents belonging to the subfamily Hydrochoerinae along with the rock cavies.
 The living capybaras and their extinct relatives were previously classified in their own family Hydrochoeridae.
 Since 2002, molecular phylogenetic studies have recognized a close relationship between Hydrochoerus and Kerodon, the rock cavies, supporting placement of both genera in a subfamily of Caviidae.

+The presence of the greater capybara, Hydrochoerus hydrochaeris, in the fossil record ranges from the late Pleistocene to the present day.